JesdoSoftware/roguish/README.md

 2. In a command-line terminal, go to the root folder of the repo and run `npm install`.
 3. To run Roguish in a browser, run `npm start`.
 4. To build Roguish for deployment, run `npm run build`.

+## Architecture

+Roguish runs in a web browser.
+Rather than running in a canvas, it makes use of the standard DOM, along with CSS transitions and animations.
+It doesn't use a framework such as React, Vue, or Svelte, but calls the browser DOM APIs directly, with a couple simple libraries to make that easier.
+The game and display logic code are mostly TypeScript.
+CSS is packaged into separate CSS modules to manage selector scope.

+Roguish has separate layers and modules with different responsibilities:

+- Data layer:
+  - src/business/dataAccess.ts: loads the game data from the endpoint defined by the `API_BASE_URL` environment variable
+  - src/business/dtos.ts: data transfer objects representing the loaded data
+- Model (game logic) layer:
+  - src/business/models.ts: model classes representing and allowing manipulation of the state of the game, in a UI-agnostic manner
+- View layer:
+  - src/ui/rendering.ts: general functions for making DOM manipulation easier
+  - src/ui/dragDrop.ts: provides a general way of registering DOM elements for drag and drop as draggables or as drop targets
+  - Various components for displaying the state of the models and handling input, along with their corresponding CSS module, if any; e.g., src/ui/app/App.ts and App.module.css

+Roguish employs a model-view architecture, similar to model-view-controller (MVC), but with the view layer handling both display and user input.
+Views render the initial state of the models, and call operations on the models based on user input.
+The models emit events to reflect changes to their state; the views subscribe to these events and update their display in response.

 ## Copyright and license notices